Is Ready to Bake Cookie Dough Safe to Eat?

 The investigation of a 2009 multi-state outbreak of Shiga toxin-producing Escherichia coli (STEC), an important cause of bacterial gastrointestinal illness, led to a new culprit: ready-to-bake commercial prepackaged cookie dough.

-Published in Clinical Infectious Diseases and available online, a new report describing the outbreak offers recommendations for prevention, including a stronger message for consumers: Don't eat prepackaged cookie dough before it's baked.
+Published in Clinical Infectious Diseases and available online, a new report describes the outbreak and offers recommendations for prevention, including a stronger message for consumers: Don't eat prepackaged cookie dough before it's baked!